polaris-gslb/polaris-gslb/README.md

     * TCP
      * HTTP
  * Up to 32 addresses returned in a response
- * Different ways to handle all-pool-members-DOWN situation(fallback): REFUSE, answer with NOERROR and an empty data set or any end-points configured configured.
+ * Different ways to handle all-pool-members-DOWN situation(fallback): REFUSE, answer with NOERROR and an empty data set or any configured end-points.

 See [WIKI](https://github.com/polaris-gslb/polaris-core/wiki) for more information.